 Let’s consider the following array: (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610).
-Length of the array is 16.
-Jump search will find the value of 55 with the following steps assuming that the block size to be jumped is 4.
+The length of the array is 16.
+The Jump search will find the value of 55 with the following steps assuming that the block size to be jumped is 4.

 STEP 1: Jump from index 0 to index 4;